garden-labs/garden-labs-program-library/docs/index.md

 # Developer Hub

-Garden Labs is a web3 startup building novel products and tools on Solana.
-This guide takes you through our open source code.
+Garden Labs builds novel products and tools on Solana.
+This guide takes you through our open source code and APIs.

 ### Explore

-- <a href="/pages/cabal/introduction">Cabal</a>: API for the AI-powered Solana news feed.
+- <a href="/pages/cabal/introduction">Cabal</a>: API for our AI-powered Solana news feed.
 - <a href="/pages/holder-metadata/introduction">Holder Metadata</a>: Build NFT collections with holder-editable metadata.
 - <a href="/pages/toolkit/introduction">Toolkit</a>: Helpful instructions to add to Solana transactions for atomicity purposes.